Gezer: Tiglath-Pileser III and the Neo-Assyrian period

-The Neo-Assyrian king Tiglath-Pileser III put Gezer under siege between the years 734 and 732 BC.
+The Neo-Assyrian king Tiglath-Pileser III put Gezer under siege between the years 734 and 732 BCE.
 The city was probably captured by the Assyrians at the end of the campaign of Tiglath-Pileser III to Canaan.
-A reference to Gezer may have appeared in a cuneiform relief from the 8th-century BCE royal palace of Tiglath-Pileser III at Nimrud.
-The siege may have been the one depicted on a stone relief at the royal palace in Nimrud, where the city was called 'Gazru'.
+At any rate, a fiery destruction so severe befell the city at this time, insofar that it reduced the upper two courses of stone in the inner casemate wall to powdery lime.
+A reference to Gezer's destruction appears in a cuneiform relief from the 8th-century BCE royal palace of Tiglath-Pileser III at Nimrud.
+The city inscribed on the relief is called 'Gazru'.